hyginn/qqid/README.md

 #### To Do
  - Travis CI would not run out of the box, since `libmpfr` could not be built.
 This is a `qrandom` dependency.
 Copied instructions from `qrandom`'s `.travis.yml`.
 This solved the issue.
 Perhaps need to follow up on this.
  - Travis CI failed during build of `qqid-manual.pdf` ... this didn't come up on local check.
 Why?
 Had to run `R CMD Rd2pdf .` to reproduce - turns out this was due to LaTeX failing on an innocuous "approximately equal" Unicode character in the doc header.
 Used tow inline latex equations instead.
 Horrible documentation.
 Still don't have a sane workflow to reproduce package building from RStudio and catch all errors.
 Need to follow up.
+ - Manual shows that preformatted does not respect leading whitespace and linebreaks in uu2qq doc header when converted to pdf.
+Need to follow up.

 &nbsp;